 Café Nhĩ – Số 2 Hàng Cá, Hà Nội

 Café Nhĩ cafe lies quietly in Hang Ca Street, at the crossroad Hang Luoc – Hang Ca – Ngo Gach.
-This café used to be the King café of Hanoi in the old days and is still the same where nothing has changed.
-Coffee is served in a porcelain teapot.
-The bartender adds sugar or milk to coffee and stirs until the bubble come before the ice is added.
-The place is always overcrowded, and the number of visitors is always overloaded, sitting outside sidewalk.
+This café used to be the king café of Ha Noi in the old days and is still the same, a place where almost nothing has changed.
+Coffee is served in a porcelain teapot and the bartender adds sugar or milk to coffee and stirs until bubbles come.
+The place is always overcrowded, and the eager visitors are often overflowing onto the sidewalk outside.

 Café Quynh – Bat Dan Hà Nội

-Not so old than the other ones but with a particular atmosphere, down in a quiet side street, Quynh’s cafe entrance is marked by a simple red lantern and ornate ironwork doors.
-Inside North Vietnam minority adornments; wooden arrows and trumpets, farming implements and antique hunting pistols.
+Not quite as old as the others, but with a distinct atmosphere down in a quiet side street, Quynh’s cafe entrance is marked by a simple red lantern and ornate ironwork doors.
+Inside you’ll find adornments from North Vietnam’s ethnic minorities; wooden arrows and trumpets, farming implements and antique hunting pistols.
 The owner is also apparently a professional photographer and on the walls are his photographic studies.
-In the morning, directors, artists, poets, and writers are here sipping tiny cups of coffee.
+In the morning, directors, artists, poets, and writers are there sipping tiny cups of coffee.

 Café Năng – 6 Hàng Bạc, Hoàn Kiếm, Hà Nội

-Established in Hanoi for almost half a century, Café Năng is one of the oldest cafes in town.
-The owner: an old lady wakes up every day at 3 am to prepare one of the best coffee before walking around Hoan Kiem lake for exercise.
+A mainstay in Hanoi for almost half a century, Café Năng is one of the oldest spots in town.
+The owner, an old lady, wakes up every day at 3 am to prepare one of the best coffees in the city before walking around Hoan Kiem lake for a bit of exercise.
 Customers sit on low wooden chairs at small wooden tables, and when the place is overcrowded, people have to sit on the other side of the road.
-Probably the best place for people watching in Hanoi.
+This is probably the best place for people watching Hanoïen.

 Đinh Café – 13 Đinh Tiên Hoàng, Hàng Bạc, Hà Nội

-One of the most well-known address in Hanoi for coffee lovers.
-Located on the second floor with no signs or signboards, you have to go through a tiny alley with narrow wooden stairs to get to this small space, with black and white photo hung on the walls, giving to the place the feeling of the old and nostalgic time.
+Đinh Café is of the most well-known addresses in Hanoi for coffee lovers.
+Located on the second floor with no signs or signboards, you have to go through a tiny alley with narrow wooden stairs to get to this small space, with black and white photos hung on the walls, giving the place the an old-world feel packed with nostalgia.

 Café Duy Tri – 43A Yên Phụ, Hà Nội

-Located near the West lake on 43 Yen Phu, sitting in an ordinary narrow building on the upstairs balcony over the street, this café has been standing at the same location for almost a century now.
-Famous for their specialty drink The frozen yogurt with coffee, the place with his winding wooden stairs plunge you directly in the old Hanoian city charm.
+Located near West lake on 43 Yen Phu, sitting in an ordinary narrow building on the upstairs balcony over the street, this café has been standing at the same location for almost a century now.
+Famous for their specialty drink, the frozen yogurt with coffee (cafe sữa chua), the place with its winding wooden stairs that plunge you directly in the old Hanoian city charm.